Looking for the best things to do in Andalusia, Spain?

 #3 Be Awed by the Grandeur of the Seville Cathedral

-Next on your list of the most amazing things to do in Andalusia should be a visit to the magnificent Cathedral of Saint Mary of the See in Seville.
+Next on your list of the most amazing things to do in Seville (and Andalusia!) should be a visit to the magnificent Cathedral of Saint Mary of the See in Seville.

 The Seville Cathedral is part of the city’s UNESCO World Heritage Site.
 It is the third largest church in the world, and the world’s largest Gothic Church.